mosdef-hub/FOMMS-MoSDeF-Workshop/README.md

   - [Coarse Graining with FlowerMD](https://colab.research.google.com/github/mosdef-hub/FOMMS-MoSDeF-Workshop/blob/main/polymers/3-flowerMD-coarse-graining.ipynb)
   - [Welding with FlowerMD](https://colab.research.google.com/github/mosdef-hub/FOMMS-MoSDeF-Workshop/blob/main/polymers/4-flowerMD-welding.ipynb)
   - [Tensile test with FlowerMD](https://colab.research.google.com/github/mosdef-hub/FOMMS-MoSDeF-Workshop/blob/main/polymers/5-flowerMD-surface-wetting.ipynb)
 - [Solvated Surface](https://colab.research.google.com/github/mosdef-hub/FOMMS-MoSDeF-Workshop/blob/main/workflows/solvated_surface_workflow/Solvated_Surface.ipynb)

+To run cells in an open notebook, press Shift+Return to execute a selected code block.
+In each notebook there are a few cells at the top that install required dependencies.
+It is known that the condacolab installation cell stops the colab kernel- Just wait for it to restart and run the subsequent cell.

+If you clone this repository to your local laptop you won't need to use the condacolab installation cells and can install dependencies directly with conda or mamba.

 ### Other useful resources